The Port Phillip Mussel & Jazz Festival returns in 2021 with a two-day street party and mollusc feast!

 Can I apply to participate at PPMJF?

-Applications are now closed.
+Applications will open later in 2020.
 If interested in playing at the event, hosting a food stall, hosting an activity or providing entertainment at future festivals, send us an email with details to firstname.lastname@example.org.

 Where is PPMJF?